SimIntToolkit/cpswt-core/README.md

    #### NOTE
-   To see a list of all environment variables that need to be defined or modified in your `.bashrc` file, see environmentvariablesummary at the end of this document.
+   To see a list of all environment variables that need to be defined or modified in your `.bashrc` file, see [Summary of Environment Variable Definitions and Modifications Needed for CPSWT](#environmentvariablesummary) at the end of this document.

    <a id="modify-environment"></a>